ahmed-nabel/Calculator_Typescript/README.md

 # Calculator_Typescript
-This is simple calculator project revisited updated the using typescript &amp; design pattern [ facade ]
+This is simple calculator project revisited updated using typescript &amp; design pattern [ facade ]